 Do your best to keep a clear focus by sticking to one main purpose and brainstorming new products that will fit under that purpose.

 When you try to make products under multiple categories, your product, message, brand, display, etc. start to lose focus.
-If you are venturing into multiple categories, try to keep a cohesive message across the board.
+If you are venturing into multiple categories, try to keep a cohesive message across the board, which will help your sales at craft shows.

 If you’re unsure of the categories to sell under you can check out the categories listed on online marketplaces.
 For example, a few of the categories Made Urban allows sellers to list under are: